AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Preview_Data_View.md

 2. [Get Data View Data](xref:DataViewsPreviewDataAPI#Get-Data-View-Data)

 ### When to use the preview routes?
-* The preview APIs are useful for testing how all resources will resolve for the data view.
+* The preview API is useful for testing how all resources will resolve for the data view.
 These include data included in the data view, its source, and its destination.
 * The preview data API provides the capability to identify the number of groups from which the `groupCount` query parameter will get preview data.
 The preview data API can also be used to identify the number of items per group using the `countPerGroup` parameter.

 ### Who can access the data view preview routes?